Andrew Ross Sorkin: In popular culture

 In the penultimate episode of Breaking Bad, called "Granite State", Sorkin is briefly referenced.
 He is said to have written an op-ed in The New York Times accusing fictional entrepreneurs Gretchen and Elliott Schwartz of making donations to drug rehabilitation centers in the hopes of cleansing their company's image after the Walter White scandal.
 Sorkin later wrote the entire fictional article.

 Personal life

 Sorkin married Pilar Jenny Queen on June 9, 2007.

 Sorkin has a coloboma in his left eye that sometimes makes it appear as if he has two different colored eyes.

+He is actively involved with the New York Public Library, having served as a co-chair of the Business Leadership Council from at least 2016–2020.